Future of AI in Healthcare: Trends to Watch in 2025

 global healthcare chatbot market

-5. Disease prevention using AI
+5. Disease prevention and population health management

 AI could help identify people who are at around 90% risk of sudden death and who account for more than 25% of all sudden cardiac deaths.
 [7]